esbmc/esbmc/BUILDING.md

 of a C standard library for one of these platforms.

-CHERI-enabled ESBMC defaults to the platform mips64-unknown-freebsd and expects a the corresponding sysroot, the default of which can be configured by passing the CMake flags
+CHERI-enabled ESBMC defaults to the platform mips64-unknown-freebsd and expects the corresponding sysroot, the default of which can be configured by passing the CMake flags
 ```
 -DESBMC_CHERI_HYBRID_SYSROOT=<path> -DESBMC_CHERI_PURECAP_SYSROOT=<path>